Introduction to Energy Efficiency in New York

 |PSEG||ELECTRIC||Long Island||Home energy assessments, Heat Pumps, Income-eligible upgrades||YES, wildlife conservation, clean energy projects||NO|

-Service Territories for New York Utilities
+Service Territories and Coverage for New York Utilities

 Looking for the service territory of gas and electric utilities in New York?
 Here’s a helpful map, provided by RTOInsider:

-Energy Efficiency in New York State
+Analyzing Energy Efficiency Trends in New York State

-Energy Efficiency Program Spending
+Energy Efficiency Program Spending in New York

 From 2013 to 2019, New York State had a budget of $5.3 billion for gas and electric energy efficiency programs, including demand response.
 This is an average annual investment of $97.80 per capita, assuming a population of 8.5M New Yorkers, placing New York 3rd for its investments, just behind Rhode Island (#2) and Massachusetts (#1).
 This data comes from the latest available from the Consortium for Energy Efficiency.